How to make golden-brown, crispy on the inside, chewy on the outside croutons with any old leftover bread that you have on hand.

 I never buy store-bought croutons anymore.
 Homemade crouts are SO much fresher and tastier than store bought, and they’re not filled with all of those nasty preservatives.
 Wanna know how to make ‘em?

-Go to your bread drawer/basket/box or wherever you keep your bread stash, and pull out something stale.
+Go to your bread basket or wherever you keep your bread stash, and pull out something stale.
 Anything: French loaf, Ciabatta, homemade bread, hot-dog buns.
 Whatever you’ve got.
 I made these with a couple of hamburger buns that had been in the drawer for a week.

 Grab your stale bread cut it up into chunky cubes.

-Now toss those cubes into a bowl and drizzle some Olive Oil onto them.
+Now toss those cubes into a bowl and drizzle a little 0live oil over them.
 You don’t need a lot.
-I’d start with a tbsp.
+Start with a tablespoon or so.
 Stir ‘em up good.
 It’s going to seem like only a few have soaked up the oil, but you’ll see the sides of the bowl start to get oily, and you’ll kind of know that they’re all getting lightly coated.
 If you need to add more, maybe go for a tsp at a time.

 you’ve been buying up ’til now.
 Once you try these, crispy little gems, you won’t look back!

 And yes, that’s real bacon.
 Still warm.
 Mmmmmm-Mmm!